Top Ten Immigration Tips

 7. Do not violate any immigration visa provisions or laws.
 This is probably the most important of any immigration tips, because the consequences here can be so catastrophic.
 Learn all of the requirements of your immigration visa, work permit, or green card and follow all laws and provisions with extreme care.
 The smallest violation can cause for your deportation, your immigration visa to be cancelled, or even permanently ban you from the USA.
 For more information on the laws of various immigration visas and green cards, see U.S. Immigration Basics or the USCIS website.

 8. Keep copies and stay current on the status of your application.
 The USCIS is notorious for habitually losing paperwork.
 Always send your applications and paperwork to the USCIS via certified mail, with a return receipt.
 Keep a copy.
-These copies will prove that you filed the necessary paperwork.
-It may also become necessary to give these copies to the USCIS in the event that the lose the original documents you sent them.

 9. Conduct research from reliable sources.
 There are common myths, rumors, and beliefs about immigration that can be misleading or flat-out wrong, so be careful about who you get your advice from.
 Your legal situation is unique and may be completely different from your friends' or family members'.
 Even USCIS employees sometimes give out wrong and misleading immigration tips and information.
 Even if you make a mistake based on something an USCIS employee told you, it is you, not them who is held responsible and will pay the consequences.
 Do your own research.
 The information available on the USCIS website is all accurate and reliable.
 When necessary, consult an immigration lawyer.

 10. Get help from legislators.
 If you are having difficulties, contact your U.S. congressperson.
 They are usually happy to make inquiries for you and can even encourage the appropriate agency to take action or get your application process moving for you.